ericwq/gskills/docs/load.md

 - `healthCheckConfig`: must be set as one of the requirement to enable LB channel health check.
 - `rawJSONString`: stores service config json string that get parsed into this service config struct.

-If you are familiar with envoy, all of the features can be supported by envoy.
-Service config might be replaced by xDS protocol in the future.
+If you are familiar with Envoy, all of the features can be supported by Envoy.
+Service config will be used by xDS protocol in the future.

 Now, we understand the purpose of service config.
 You have two ways to set service config:
+- set the service config via resolver
-- set the service config in dns TXT record and extract that information by dns resolver.
-Which is stored in `resolver.State.ServiceConfig`
+  - for dnsResolver: the service config is stored in dns TXT record and is extracted by dnsResolver.
+The pared service config is stored in `resolver.State.ServiceConfig`
 - set the service config through `defaultServiceConfigRawJSON` and extract it via `DialContext()`.
 Which is stored in `ClientConn.dopts.defaultServiceConfig`

-The following is the summary: Before the envoy emerges, gRPC team plans to build a rich set of load balancing mechanism, including `grpclb` balancer, `rls` balancer, `round_robin` balancer, `pick_first` balancer.
+The following is the summary: Before the Envoy emerges, gRPC team plans to build a rich set of load balancing mechanism, including `grpclb` balancer, `rls` balancer, `round_robin` balancer, `pick_first` balancer.
 The following statement is quoted from [A27: xDS-Based Global Load Balancing](https://github.com/grpc/proposal/blob/master/A27-xds-global-load-balancing.md)

 "gRPC currently supports its own "grpclb" protocol for look-aside load-balancing.
 However, the popular Envoy proxy uses the xDS API for many types of configuration, including load balancing, and that API is evolving into a standard that will be used to configure a variety of data plane software.
 In order to converge with this industry trend, gRPC will be moving from its original grpclb protocol to the new xDS protocol."

-Here is my prediction (2021-Jan-03): `defaultServiceConfigRawJSON` is a short-cuts to let the gRPC core to reuse the existing service config component.
-This short-cuts will be replaced by a new way in the future.
-The reason is simple: Using raw json string to set the service config is weird.
+Here is my point: `defaultServiceConfigRawJSON` is a short-cuts to let the gRPC core to reuse the existing service config component.
+This short-cuts will be reused by xDS protocol in the future.
+The name resolver returns the service config to the gRPC client.
+It's the key design of gRPC.
+And service config is the gRPC internal data structure.

+Although personaly, I thinke using raw json string to set the service config is weird.
 It's error prone and mysterious.
-As xDS support becomes mature, we will see the change in 2021.

 Next, let's continue to discuss how to use `defaultServiceConfig`.